Wrongful Termination in California

 Although most workers in California may be terminated at will (for any reason), in some instances, termination is unlawful.
 In such cases, a fired worker might also sue for wrongful termination.

-Many employees in California are have the wrong belief that they have no legal protection from being fired in all instances.
-However, the truth is that in some cases employment termination in the state of California is against the law.
+Many employees in California have the wrong belief that they have no legal protection from being fired in all instances.
+However, the truth is that in some cases, employment termination in the state of California is against the law.

-As a result, it is essential to understand when is illegal to be fired from your job and what to do to protect your employee rights.
+As a result, it is essential to understand when it is illegal to be fired from your job and what to do to protect your employee's rights.

 Wrongful Termination in Los Angeles County

-It is true that many workers in California are employed with an “at-will” employment agreement, this means your employer can fire you for any legal reason.
+Many workers in California are indeed employed with an “at-will” employment agreement; this means your employer can fire you for any legal reason.
 For example, if you are always late, do not perform your job the way you are supposed to, or if you prevent other employees to perform their job duties.

 In general, employees in California who do not meet the requirements set forth by their employer may be fired at any time and for any "legal" reason.

 However, there're many exceptions to at-will employment in the state of California.
-If the company violates a statute or public policy by terminating a worker, a wrongful termination has occurred.
+A wrongful termination occurs if the company violates a statute or public policy by terminating a worker.

-Under the California Fair Employment and Housing Act, one of the nation’s most powerful protections against wrongful termination, it is unlawful for employers to discriminate against employees in the basis of:
+Under the California Fair Employment and Housing Act, one of the nation’s most powerful protections against wrongful termination, it is unlawful for employers to discriminate against employees based on:

 Mental or physical disability